YBronst/Asrock-Z690-PG-Reptide/README.md

 # Asrock-Z690-PG-Reptide-hackintosh
+# ⚠️ Disclaimer
+This repository is intended for personal use only and may be unstable on hardware configurations other than those listed below.
-EFI OpenCore and Clover Folders
+It contains fully configured EFI OpenCore and Clover Folders.

 Attention!
 If you have RX5700 (XT) graphics card, you have to use the nameframe (ATI,Adder) to avoid WindowServer crashes!